 The source of the above passage is Isaiah 28:11-12.
-Who are "this [unbelieving] people" to whom God would speak?
+So, who is "this [unbelieving] people" to whom God would speak?
+And who are the "people" who "believe not"?
 Isaiah plainly tells us!

 "Wherefore hear the word of the Lord, ye scornful men, that rule this people which is in Jerusalem."
 (Isa.
 28:14)

-According to the above Scripture the people to whom the Lord would speak using "stammering lips and another tongue" was Israel.
-They (the rulers of Israel) were the "scornful men" described in the above passage.
-And this defines for whom the tongues are a sign: the unbelieving religionists who ruled the Jews.
+According to the context of the above Scripture the people to whom the Lord would speak using "stammering lips and another tongue" was Israel.
+The rulers of Israel were the "scornful men" described in the above passage.
+Thus tongues were a sign to the unbelieving religionists who ruled the Jews.

 God had said in effect, 'With men of other tongues and other lips will I speak unto ISRAEL; and yet for all that they will not hear me.
 Wherefore tongues are for A SIGN, not to them that believe, but to THE RELIGIOUS AUTHORITIES OF ISRAEL that believe not.'

-Therefore, while the Corinthians could employ tongues, if properly used with interpretation, to edify their fellow believers, the primary purpose of the tongues was "for a sign" to the unbelieving nation Israel.
+Therefore, while Jews and Gentiles at Corinth could employ tongues, if properly used with interpretation, to edify their fellow believers, the primary purpose of the tongues was "for a sign" to the unbelieving nation Israel.

-But in stating that the gift of tongues ". . . was meant to instruct the church before the completed NT Scriptures were given," Dr. Unger unfortunately glosses over the well known fact that the Christian Scriptures were not completed until approximately AD 95-98, yet tongues are only mentioned in the Acts and in First Corinthians.
-Both Acts and First Corinthians were composed during the period from AD 29 through AD 60, the time during which God was still dealing with corporate Israel and offering the millennial kingdom to that covenant nation.
+But attempting to prove that the gift of tongues ". . . was meant to instruct the church before the completed NT Scriptures were given," Dr. Unger and others gloss over the well known fact that the Christian Scriptures were not completed until approximately AD 95-98, yet tongues are only mentioned in the Acts and in First Corinthians.
+Both Acts and First Corinthians were composed during the period from AD 29 through AD 60, a time range during which God was still dealing with corporate Israel and offering the millennial kingdom to that covenant nation.
 No epistle composed after the close of the book of Acts mentions tongues.
 Tongues (as well as the other physical miracles) appear to have ceased nearly 40 years before the canon of Scripture was completed, thus indicating that this popular explanation of the purpose of signs and wonders is incorrect.

 Occurrences of signs and miracles during the Acts:

 There are several theories as to why God gave miraculous gifts to believers who lived during the historical period covered by the book of Acts.
-Among these theories:Theory #1: They were necessary to authenticate God's spoken message because the Scriptures had not yet been committed to writing.
+Among these theories:Theory #1: Some say these signs were necessary to authenticate God's spoken message because the Scriptures had not yet been committed to writing.
 We have briefly touched on this theory above.